fjzs/turkey_network/README.md

-The details of this project is here: https://fjzs.github.io/projects/07_network_design/
+The details of this project are here: https://fjzs.github.io/projects/07_network_design/